I had a P.E teacher in high school who was a real hard-ass.

 I didn't realize this until recently when I forced myself to write this.

-For two weeks, I sat down after work to at least stare at this page for an hour, no matter how exhausted I was from my job.
+For two weeks, I sat down after work to at least stare at this page for an hour, no matter how exhausted I was from the writing I had to do for work.

 For two weeks, I wrote and edited for free—for me.

-And for two weeks, I felt more productive, happier, and more like myself because caring about something—really giving a shit—is contagious and will infect other parts of your life.
+And for two weeks, I felt more productive, happier, and more like myself because caring about something—really giving a shit—is contagious and will infect every other part of your life.

 So, here's what I've come to accept:

-We don't choose our ambition.
-It is a story already woven into the fabric of a person's life, dying to be told.
-Some are content to let pieces of it out on occasion.
+We don't choose our calling.
+It's a story already woven into the fabric of a person's life, dying to be told.
+Some people are content to whisper it among friends.
 Some can ignore it outright and still lead happy lives.
-But the deeper its threads run, the harder it is to ignore.
+But the deeper its threads run, the louder it cries.

 That's why I finally published this: the first piece I've really cared to write in a very long time.